-VERDICT Appealing only to children who want to understand the process of preparing a guide dog, this book creates considerable confusion around an important issue.
+VERDICT Appealing to children who want to understand the process of preparing a guide dog and dog lovers.

 Be the first reader to comment.